GigameshGarages/SageNet/README.md

 Multi Dimensional Money Streaming Vaults, Escrows and Yields on Bitcoin Cash Protocol

 # Context
-- Inspired by the  “Streaming Money,” lecure of Andreas Antonopolous where he envisions a future where money acquires a new time dimension.
+- Inspired by the  “Streaming Money,” lecture of Andreas Antonopolous which is all about the spatio - temporal dimensions.

 # Concepts
 - Money streaming represents the idea of continuous payments over a finite period of time.